mghpcsim/rtd-nese/docs/source/user-docs.rst

 * Migrate 2: files with access time age > 2 weeks are stubbed
 * Files < 100 MB copied to tape, but also remain on disk

-"Stubbed files" are files that have only a reference left on disk and have been migrated to tape When the stubbed file is accessed via Globus, the file is retrieved by the tape robots, promoted to the disk-based staging area, and the stub is then replaced with the original file.
+"Stubbed files" are files that have only a reference left on disk and data have been migrated to tape.
+When the stubbed file is accessed via Globus, the file is retrieved by the tape robots, promoted to the disk-based staging area, and the stub is then replaced with the original file.